FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_preparing.md

 3. The headset connects to the control device automatically as soon as it is available and within reach. **User does not have to do anything**.

     !!! note
         Usually, this takes only a few seconds.
 However, with Bluetooth technology and multiple devices, it can take up to tens of seconds.
 The devices share the same radio frequencies.
-Because of this connection times become longer when the number of devices increases.
+Because of this, connection times become longer when the number of devices increases.

       ![LiveSYNC Lobby](img/livesync_lobby_opening.png)